 For $ \lambda_k<\alpha<\lambda_{k+1}$, $(0,0)$ is a source for $E_l$ si $l\leq k$ and a sink for $E_l$ if $l>k$.
 Furthermore, if $u_l(0)=v_l(0)=0$ for $l\in \{1,...,k\}$ then Otherwise

-\end{theorem} \begin{remark} For fixed $\alpha>0$, the above theorem allows to characterize eigen subspaces of IC, leading to convergence to fixed point, periodic solutions or infinity. \end{remark}

-The spectral decomposition of $L^2$ has allowed an exhaustive study of the asymptotic behavior.
-We will now move to the nonlinear case and show that the spectral decomposition remains useful regarding asymptotical qualitative analysis.
+\end{theorem} \begin{remark} It is worth noting that for the linear approximation, the above simple computations allow to characterize eigensubspaces of IC leading to convergence toward the fixed point, periodic solutions, or infinity. \end{remark} The spectral decomposition of $L^2$ has allowed an exhaustive study of the asymptotic behavior.
+Next, we consider the nonlinear case and show that spectral decomposition remains useful for asymptotic qualitative analysis.